awharn-docker/jenkins-nvm-keytar/README.md

 # jenkins-nvm-keytar

 Jenkins build agent with the ability to install the npm keytar package for credential management.
-Builds on [jenkins-nvm-agent](https://github.com/tucker01/jenkins-nvm-agent)
+Builds on [jenkins-nvm-agent](https://github.com/awharn/jenkins-nvm-agent) and [tucker01/jenkins-nvm-agent](https://github.com/tucker01/jenkins-nvm-agent).

-Both this repo and [jenkins-nvm-agent](https://github.com/tucker01/jenkins-nvm-agent) have branches named `run-cli-args`.
-Use that version of the image to specify `--node-version` as CLI arguments rather than as environment variables.

 **NOTE:** This image must have the capability `IPC_LOCK` or run as privilaged to properly operate.
 This can be done on the run command by adding `--cap-add ipc_lock` or `--privileged` respectively.
 Not specifying this capability will result in the following messages when trying to start the gnome keyring daemon: